opendcdiag/opendcdiag/docs/device_support.md

-# Opendcidag Support for Devices
+# OpenDCDiag Support for Devices

 OpenDCDiag's test content is primarily meant for traditional CPUs but the framework could very well be used for other compute devices.